ipv6tech/cloud-networking-101/lab/lab4.md

-# Lab 4: Terraform deployment of CSP lab environments
+# Lab 4: OpenTofu deployment of CSP lab environments

-Regardless of which CSP we are working with the workflow to build out the lab with the Terraform plans is the same.
+Regardless of which CSP we are working with the workflow to build out the lab with the OpenTofu plans is the same.

 This is a fun one and hopefully all the prep work we've done up to this point will pay off and make this part run smoothly.
 It's a pretty awesome feeling to provision and removing an environment with IaC with a few commands.